cdl-saarland/CGO17_ArtifactEvaluation/README.md

 The statistics are be printed to the standard error output or logs depending on the benchmark.
 To collect them one can extract the statistics key (SK) from the error output or logs using `grep` or a similar command.
-For the SK *"Number of valid Scops"* the command would be
+For the SK *"Number of valid SCoPs"* the command would be
-  `grep "Number of valid Scops"` applied to the standard error stream or log file.
+  `grep "Number of valid SCoPs"` applied to the standard error stream or log file.
 To summarize the outputs of multiple input files we provide the python script `summarize_stats.py`.
 Please note that the script skips lines that are not matched by the